-Ear, mouth, underarm or rectal – there are many ways to take your childs´ temperature.
-We summarize here methods and their ups & downs and shows you the best way to keep track on your childs` fever curve.
+Ear, mouth, underarm or rectal – there are many ways to take your childs’ temperature.
+The following article presents the different methods with their advantages and disadvantages.
+What is the best way to measure your child’s fever?

 The core body temperature differs from the skin temperature.
 This is the reason why body temperature is always measured in areas of the body, that are close to the inner body: Bum, ear, mouth or armpit.
 The time of day will make a difference in the body‘s temperature.
 Usually during daytime, temperature is lowest in the morning, before getting up.
 Throughout the day it will rise and change based on the activity level.
 The temperature reading can be affected by additional influences, too: For example when your child just had a bath, a cold or hot drink or when wrapped up tightly in a thick blanket.